GmelaN/WCAN-SIM/README.md

   In addition, users can extend BANSIM to other networks by defining a new upper-layer or modifying MAC/PHY components.
 * BANSIM is implemented based on SimPy component model.
 SimPy is a process-based discrete-event simulation framework for Python.
 The detailed information on SimPy can be found at https://simpy.readthedocs.io/en/latest/.
+* If you want to use BANSIM in your research work, please cite our paper https://doi.org/10.1016/j.sysarc.2022.102489
 # ======================

 ## 2. Environment